aerogear/offix/docs/ref-release-notes.md

 **Suggestion:** Change all uses of `client.offlineMutation` to `client.offlineMutate`

-### client.mutate no longer does any OfflineScheduling
+### client.mutate no longer does any offline scheduling

 A side effect of our Apollo Link architecture was that `client.mutate()` would also schedule operations while offline (as well as `client.offlineMutation`).
 Using `client.mutate()` for offline operations was never recommended but it was possible.
 This is no longer the case.